 When To Fertilize Your Palm Tree

-How To Fertilize a Palm Tree Step-by-Step
+How to Fertilize a Palm Tree Step-by-Step

-Step 1: Get a good quality slow release fertilizer
+Step 1: Get a High-Quality Slow-Release Fertilizer

 Step 2: Water the soil thoroughly

-Step 3: Apply fertilizer
+Step 3: Apply the Fertilizer

-Step 4: Work fertilizer into the soil
+Step 4: Work the Fertilizer into the Soil

-Step 5: Water again thoroughly
+Step 5: Water Thoroughly Once Again

 Here is a great step-by-step video that you can follow.